Felix-Pedro/CommitCraft/docs/defaults.md

 When using `emoji_steps = "2-step"`, a second AI call is made with this prompt:

 ```
-Your mission is to recive a commit message and return an emoji based on the folowing guide.
+Your mission is to receive a commit message and return an emoji based on the following guide.
 Do not explain yourself, return only the single emoji.
 ```